Cosmosinagalaxy/MathSpot/README.md

 # MathSpot
-# MathSpot
 ## Fun math games
+- PLAY MATHSPOT NOWWWWWWW
 ### Fun games

-- Bulleted
+- We are a 4 people group so updates may take a while
-- List
+- PLAY NOW

 **Bold** and _Italic_ and 'Code' text